nmcl/scratch/AdventOfCode/README.md

-Work on AdventOfCode through the years.
+Work on the annual AdventOfCode.

 https://adventofcode.com